tereza-blazkova/tereza-blazkova.github.io/README.md

 <div id="english-content" class="container">
 <section id="about">
 <h2>About</h2>
 <p>Hi!
 My name is Tereza and I am a PhD student in Social Data Science at the University of Copenhagen.
-My research interest is in practical, interdisciplinary methods for evaluating and improving data-driven systems for positive, responsible change.
-Currently, I focus on predictive analytics in education, algorithmic fairness, and integrating mixed methods with algorithm auditing to develop a participatory algorithm design.
+My research interest is in practical, interdisciplinary methods for developing, evaluating and improving data-driven systems for positive, responsible change.
+Currently, I focus on predictive analytics in education, algorithmic fairness, and integrating mixed methods with algorithm auditing for participatory algorithm design.
 </p>
 </section>
 <section id="publications">